Power trading and Congestion Management in Europe

 that currently connect the transmission network of 50Hertz to the transmission networks of other countries.
 Here you can inform about the latest developments of the projects for expansion and reconstruction of these so-called interconnectors.
 Furthermore, we publish up-to-date data on revision planning

 , which affect the transmission capacities of the interconnectors.

-In order to ensure the efficient use and safe operation of the transmission network of 50Hertz as part of the European network, the cross-border transmission capacities available for international electricity trading are determined according to a method
+In order to ensure the efficient use and safe operation of the transmission network of 50Hertz as part of the European network, the cross-border transmission capacities available for international electricity trading are determined according to a defined method

-approved by the German National Regulatory Authority (Bundesnetzagentur) and made available to the market by way of a transparent and non-discriminatory allocation process
+and made available to the market by way of a transparent and non-discriminatory allocation process

 One of the objectives of the EU's third energy package is the development of an integrated European electricity market